Fiat Ducato: First generation (1981)

 The Ducato was first launched in 1981, and was the result of Fiat's collaboration with PSA Peugeot Citroën, that resulted in the vehicle's development starting in 1978.
 The vehicles were manufactured at the Sevel Val di Sangro plant in Atessa, in central Italy, and at the Sevel Campania plant in Pomigliano d'Arco, Naples, together with the similar Alfa Romeo AR6, Citroën C25, and Peugeot J5 versions.
 The Peugeot J5 was sold as the Talbot Express in the United Kingdom (1986–1994).
 The collaboration of Fiat and PSA had earlier produced the Fiat 242 and Citroën C35 from 1974.

-For the Fiat, engines were 2.0 litre 4-cylinder petrol or 1.9 litre diesel.
+For the Fiat, engines were 1.8 and 2.0 litre 4-cylinder petrol or 1.9 litre diesel.
 Trim levels were base, S, and SX.
 Model variants were named according to carrying capacity: Ducato 10 (1.0 tons), Ducato 13 (1.3 tons), Ducato 14 (1.4 tons), and Ducato Maxi 18 (1.8 tons).
 The Ducato Mk1 was very popular as a basis for campervan conversions.
-A short-wheelbase version was sold as Fiat Talento.
+Starting in 1990, Fiat offered the campervan manufacturers a platform developed especially for this purpose.

 In August 1992, some Fiat Ducatos were built with the T29C electric DC motor from Leroy-Somer, named as the Ducato Elettra powered by 28 six-volt valve regulated lead–acid (VRLA) gel cell batteries, producing 168 volts DC and 160 amperes, in a wooden box weighing 868 kg.
 This 4765 × 1965 × 2100 mm transporter (maximum gross weight 3190 kg) had a vehicle payload of 750 kg and a range up to 70 kilometers.